-Data generation and quality control with Olink® NPX Manager
+Data generation and quality control with Olink® NPX Signature

-For easier data analysis Olink Proteomics has developed a software, Olink NPX Manager, which can be used for data generated with the Olink panels and the Fluidigm BioMark real-time PCR instrument.
+For easier data analysis Olink Proteomics has developed a software, Olink NPX Signature, which can be used for data generated with Olink Target, Flex and Focus panels, and the Olink Signature Q100 instrument.
 This is an easy-to-use tool that lets you import, quality-control and normalize your Olink data, providing you with Normalized Protein eXpression (NPX) values for further data analysis.

-Customers who run Olink studies through one of our Analysis Service labs or authorized service providers will receive project reports that are generated from NPX Manager.
+Customers who run Olink studies through one of our Analysis Service labs or authorized service providers will receive project reports that are generated from NPX Signature.